Action 13: Mainstream strategic workforce planning in the public service

 - To provide for an aligned approach to workforce initiatives to address cross-sectoral challenges

-Action 13 Team is jointly led by the Acting Secretary General of the Department of Health, Colm O’ Reardon, and the Director General of the Health Service Executive, Paul Reid.
+Action 13 Team is jointly led by the Department of Health and the Health Service Executive.

 « Previous "Action 12: Embed strategic human resource management in the public service" Next » "Action 14: Continuous and responsive professional development"